 Did Lincoln write the Gettysburg Address on the back of an envelope?

-No. Lincoln prepared his speeches with great care.
+Despite stories circulating about this, there is no evidence that Lincoln dashed off the speech as he rode the train to Gettysburg.
+As President, Lincoln prepared his speeches with great care.
 There are several original copies of the speech, none of which appear on envelopes.
-You can read the Gettysburg Address and see helpful links on this web page.
+You can read the Gettysburg Address text and see helpful links on this web page.

 Where can I see the text of the Lincoln-Douglas Debates?